swagger-api/swaggerhub-maven-plugin/README.md

 * Care should be taken when specifying SCM parameters.
 Validation does not take place prior to making the request to SwaggerHub and issues can arise due to incorrectly configured integrations

 * Use only the parameters that are required for the SCM of your choice.
 For example `BITBUCKET` relies on `scmUsername` and `scmPassword`;
- if an `scmToken` is also included, the BitBucket integration will attempt to authenticate with the token.
+ if an `scmToken` is also included, the Bitbucket integration will attempt to authenticate with the token.
 This is not possible and will cause integration errors.

 * `BITBUCKET` can use app passwords to authenticate.
 App passwords are substitute passwords for a user account which you can use for scripts and integrating tools to avoid putting your real password into configuration files.
 App password permissions required are: